 Avoidance mechanisms for language users

 Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.9.5.

-Include sanity checks to ensure the validity of any values used as index variables.

 Ensure that consistent bounds information about each array is available throughout a program.

 Enable bounds checking, when available, throughout development of a code.
 Disable bounds checking during production runs only for program units that are critical for performance.